dafer45/TBTK/doc/Manual.md

 While \f$v_{0}\f$ is a random vector it can be decomposed into an eigenbasis, and it is clear that the recursive relation will result in the components of \f$v_{0}\f$ with the largest eigenvalues (in magnitude) to become more and more important for increasing \f$n\f$.
 Taking the collection of \f$v_{n}\f$ generated this way for some finite \f$n\f$, it is clear that they form a (possibly overcomplete) basis for some subspace of the total Hilbert space.
 In particular, because eigenvectors with large eigenvalues are favored by the procedure, it will start to approximate the part of the Hilbert space that contains the eigenvectors with extreme eigenvalues.
-Such a procedure is called an iterative Krylov space method, where Krylov space refers to the space spaned by the generated vectors.
+Such a procedure is called an iterative Krylov space method, where Krylov space refers to the space spanned by the generated vectors.

 Arnoldi iteration improves the idea by continuously performing orthonormalization of the vectors before generating the next set of vectors and is therefore numerically superior to the somewhat simpler method just described.
 Once a subspace that is deemed large enough has been generated, diagonalization is performed on this much smaller space, resulting in eigevalues and eigenvectors for the extreme part of the Hilbert space to be calculated.
-We note that since the generated subspace cannot be guaranteed to contain the eigenvectors perfectly, the proceedure really generates approximate eigenvalues and eigenvectors known as Ritz-values and Ritz-vectors.
+We note that since the generated subspace cannot be guaranteed to contain the eigenvectors perfectly, the procedure really generates approximate eigenvalues and eigenvectors known as Ritz-values and Ritz-vectors.
 However, the subspace often converge rather quickly to the true extreme subspace and therefore generates very good approximations to the most extreme eigenvectors.
 It is therefore convenient to think of the ArnoldiSolver simply as a solver that can calculate extreme eigenvalues and eigenvectors.